What are Cards for Fair Credit?

 Keep Your Credit Utilization Low

 Credit utilization is the amount of credit that you currently owe.
-It’s a very important number, and it can determine how lenders see you.
-If you keep your credit utilization under 30%, then you will be considered as a more reliable user.
+It’s a significant number, and it can significantly impact how lenders perceive you.
+If you keep your credit utilization under 30%, then you will be considered a more reliable user.
 However, ideally, your credit utilization should be under 10%.

 Avoid Hard Credit Checks